e-middleton/CSC120FP/cheatsheet.md

 You don't have to go into the mushroom circle, there's nothing of interest, but the way is blocked by a door who's riddle's answer is "bit"

-try talking to items in locations, I think it's funny also please look at people and objects, I spent way too much time on descriptions
+try talking to items in locations, I think it's funny, especially the gold in river[3][0] or the gold ore room [2][3] also please look at people and objects, I spent way too much time on descriptions, examine coral in sea[0][1]

-A map .png is in the repo, but a brief overview of the map is below:
+A map .png is in the repo, but a brief text overview of the map is below:
 [0][0]: cliffs
 [0][1]: sea
 [0][2]: cove